naa986/gmail-smtp/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.3 =
+* Updated the Google API Client library to version 2.2.0.
+* Updated the PHPMailer library to version 5.2.24.
+This release contains a security fix for XSS vulnerability CVE-2017-11503.

 = 1.1.2 =
 * Removed the "Basic Setup Instructions" section from the settings page.
 Full setup instructions are now available on the documentation page.